python/devguide/getting-started/git-boot-camp.rst

 In addition, pull requests support `special keywords`_ that can be used to link to an issue and automatically close it when the PR is merged.
-However, issues often require multiple PRs before they can be closed (e.g. backports to other branches), so this features is only useful when a single PR is enough to address and close the issue.
+However, issues often require multiple PRs before they can be closed (e.g. backports to other branches), so this features is only useful if you know for sure that a single PR is enough to address and close the issue.

 .. _bedevere: https://github.com/python/bedevere
 .. _special keywords: https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword